joelparkerhenderson/powerful-questions/README.md

 What could happen that would enable you/us tofeel fully engaged and energized about (your specific situation)?

-What’s possible here and who cares? (rather than“What’s wrong here and who’s responsible?”)
+What’s possible here and who cares? (rather than "What’s wrong here and who’s responsible?")

 What needs our immediate attention going forward?

 If our success was completely guaranteed, whatbold steps might we choose?

-How can we support each other in taking the nextsteps?
+How can we support each other in taking the next steps?
 What unique contribution can we eachmake?

 What challenges might come our way and howmight we meet them?

-What conversation, if begun today, could ripple outin a way that created new possibilities for thefuture of (your situation)?
+What conversation, if begun today, could ripple out in a way that created new possibilities for the future of (your situation)?

-What seed might we plant together today thatcould make the most difference to the future of (your situation)?
+What seed might we plant together today that could make the most difference to the future of (your situation)?

 ### Questions to ask about your questions